KiandaBPM/docs/content/docs/platform/administration/users.md

 ### Create a new user

 1. Click on the **Create new user** button ![Create new user button](/images/create-new-user-button.jpg).
-2. Complete the fields as listed in step 2 in [View existing user details](#view-existing-user-details) above.
+2. Complete the fields as listed in Step 2 in [can [**view and edit** existing user details](#view-and-edit-existing-user-details)](#view-existing-user-details) above.
 If additional profile properties have been set for the workspace, add in details for those properties.
 These properties can be set by clicking on the **Profile attributes** button, see [Modify profile attributes](#modify-profile-attributes) section.
 3. Check the **Send welcome email** check box if you wish to have a system generated email sent to the new user.
 4. Click on **Group membership** to view a user's group membership, see [Groups](Groups) for more details.
 5. When you are finished editing a user's details, click on **OK**, or click on **Close** to exit the dialog box.

 ![User profile properties and group membership](/images/create-new-user.jpg)

+6. When the user is created they will appear in the main Users view.

 ### Modify profile attributes